-Berkeley County School District offers a number of innovative programs for students and families looking for a learning environment with emphasis on a specific theme or goal.
+Berkeley County School District offers a number of innovative programs for students and families looking for a learning environment with an emphasis on a specific theme or goal.
 These offerings include the arts, school-within-a-school small learning communities, highly-rigorous academics, and more.
-See below for information about these innovative opportunities.
-For a quick view of all program application deadlines, click HERE.Howe Hall Arts Infused Magnet School (AIMS)Howe Hall Arts Infused Magnet School (Howe Hall AIMS) is a National Blue Ribbon School of Excellence for students in grades K-5.
+See below for information about these innovative opportunities.Howe Hall Arts Infused Magnet School (AIMS)Howe Hall Arts Infused Magnet School (Howe Hall AIMS) is a National Blue Ribbon School of Excellence for students in grades K-5.
 Howe Hall AIMS includes the arts as an essential component of the curriculum, providing students with a variety of learning experiences that facilitate their development as lifelong learners and productive citizens.
 The school expands students’ arts experiences through field studies, guest artist performances, and residencies.
-Enrollment at Howe Hall AIMS is determined through a lottery system; students who reside in Berkeley County or who are children of Berkeley County School District employees are eligible to apply.Click HERE to access the application, frequently asked questions, and enrollment handbook.
+Enrollment at Howe Hall AIMS is determined through a lottery system; students who reside in Berkeley County or who are children of Berkeley County School District employees are eligible to apply.The application, frequently asked questions, and enrollment handbook can be found on the school's webpage.
 For more information call Principal Chris Swetckie at Howe Hall AIMS (843-820-3899).

 Berkeley Center for the Arts